The Reliability of Remotely Piloted Aircraft System Performance under Aeronautical Communication Uncertainties: Literature Review

 Possible solutions to fight latencies are improving robot design, employing predictive modeling, and advancing communication technologies.
+In related transportation domains, model-based verification methods have been developed to address parameter uncertainty in train control systems where communication delays and packet-loss factors directly affect safety \citep{cheng_model-based_2016}, and formal verification using Colored Petri Nets has been applied to validate safety communication protocols \citep{lijie_verification_2012}.
 For instance, the typical approach involves inserting a predicted compensatory delay into the feedback loop of the control system, allowing the operator to experience instantaneous synthetic feedback, which is particularly effective when latency is stable and predictable \citep{zhao2015stability, wang2017analysis}.
 Emerging high-frequency communication technologies (i.e., 5G), promise both high data throughput and ultra-low latency, enabling more responsive and precise teleoperations \citep{voigtlander20175g}.
 Additionally, control augmentation strategies such as trajectory prediction \citep{pang2021data, pang2022bayesian} can alleviate latency impacts.
 However, unpredictable external disturbances can make these predictive models unreliable \citep{chen2007human}.
 Long-term solutions point toward autonomous operations, where vehicles sense, decide, and maneuver without human interference \citep{byrnes2014nightfall, mayer2015new}.
 A hybrid approach that combines the aforementioned solution strategies may offer promising avenues for mitigating latency, with further necessary improvements.